 Chetumal is the closest airport to Bacalar, around 45 minutes by road.
 However, it doesn’t have regular international flights, so overseas visitors have three more realistic choices.
 One is to fly into Belize – but then there’s the hassle of clearing immigration and customs twice before you get to Bacalar, and even then the drive is around three hours.

 Cancun is a similar distance away by road and it does have a daily connection by air with Chetumal, however, it’s an early morning flight that may not fit well with your international arrival.
 The alternative is to fly via Mexico City to Chetumal – there are a number of domestic flights throughout the day.

 Where to Stay in Bacalar

-No matter if you are on a luxury honeymoon in Mexico or backpacker looking for a cheap hostel, there is something for you in Bacalar.
-We’d highly suggest spending a night or two in Bacalar if your itinerary Mexico allows.
+No matter if you are on a luxury honeymoon in Mexico or a backpacker looking for a cheap hostel, there is something for you in Bacalar.
+We’d highly suggest spending a night or two in Bacalar if your itinerary in Mexico allows.

 - Luxury Bacalar Hotel | Mia Bacalar Luxury Resort & Spa – Book Online Now